frogmasta/Taco-Bell-Lovers/README.md

 # ericcr2- azarcon3 - ojama2 - shiva4
 # Final Project

 This is the repository for the Taco Bell Lovers team (Eric Roth, Robert Azarcon, Omeed Jamali, Shiva Malhotra).
 If you want to run the project on your own [computers](https://github.com/frogmasta/Taco-Bell-Lovers#Installation).
 If you want to look at our [results].
-If you want to read our [final report and/or final video].
+If you want to watch out final [presentation].

 ## Installation